juhoveli/fullstackproject/documentation/diary.md

 Still moving between to blank screens, trying to fix styles for custom back button.
 When not using default, the back function is not working for some reason.

+Back button not yet working, but I did manage to get props to sub screens, so now each country shows details when clicked.
+This will improve more in the future.